X

-Open source software offers user organizations the promise of source code that's openly available and typically developed in a community process.
+Open source software offers user organizations the promise of source code developed in the open, typically in a community-driven process.
 The aim is to expand the number of people involved in the development process and not lock users into a specific vendor's technology.
-The increased use of open source databases was partly spurred by the rise in popularity of Linux and cloud-based systems, which often rely on the open source OS.
-It was also driven by the emergence of NoSQL databases, many of which adhere to or align with the open source model.

 What are open source databases?

 Open source databases are developed and released under an open source license.
 While open source is sometimes used as a marketing term, it has a very specific definition when it comes to software licenses.
-To be a bona fide open source technology, a database needs to use a license approved by the Open Source Initiative.
-The OSI is the governing body that determines whether licenses adhere to the Open Source Definition (OSD), which is the guiding document for open source licensing.
+To qualify as open source, a database must use a license approved by the Open Source Initiative.
+The OSI determines whether licenses adhere to the Open Source Definition (OSD), which is the guiding document for open source licensing.

-Things have become more complicated, though.
+Licensing has become more complicated, though.
 A growing number of vendors that created open source databases have adopted licenses that largely adhere to the tenets of the OSD but aren't OSI-approved.
-Most commonly, that's because they require cloud providers offering database as a service (DBaaS) implementations of a technology to publicly release modified or related source code under the same license.
-Such licenses are typically referred to as source available ones.
-Nonetheless, databases licensed under them are often still listed together with technologies that remain fully open source as alternatives to proprietary, closed source databases.
+In many cases, these licenses require cloud providers offering database as a service (DBaaS) implementations to release modified or related source code under the same license.
+These are typically called source-available licenses.
+Databases licensed this way are often grouped with fully open source technologies as alternatives to proprietary, closed source databases.

-The broad category of open source and source available databases contains various types of database software.
+The broad category of open source and source-available databases contains various types of database software that support different applications.
 That includes SQL-based relational databases, the most widely used type, and the four primary NoSQL technologies -- key-value stores, document databases, wide-column stores and graph databases.
 Open source versions of special-purpose systems, such as vector databases and time series databases, are also available.
-In addition, many vendors now offer multimodel databases that support more than one data model.
+In addition, many vendors now offer databases that support more than one data model.

 Potential benefits of using open source databases

-- Easy to get started.
+• Easy to get started.
 A core premise of the open source approach is that the technology is freely available.
-As a result, users can easily try out and deploy an open source database without first having to pay for it, although vendors do offer paid support as well as closed source versions of databases with additional features in many cases.
+As a result, users can easily try out and deploy an open source database without first having to pay for it.
+Vendors do offer paid support as well as closed source versions of databases with additional features in many cases.

-- Community support and engagement.
-Open source or source available code typically comes with a community of engaged users and contributors who can help new users with the technology.
-It also enables participation in the code development process.
+• Community support and engagement.
+Open source or source-available code typically comes with a community of engaged users and contributors who can help new users with the technology.
+It also enables a degree of participation in the code development process.
 For example, users can submit bug reports and feature requests and become contributors themselves.

-- Understandable source code.
-When source code is open and can be viewed by anyone, there's a better chance to understand how a database works and how it can be used effectively to meet business needs.
+• Source code transparency.
+When source code is open and can be viewed by anyone, there's a better chance of understanding how a database works and how it can be used effectively to meet business needs.

-The technologies listed below are some of the most prominent open source and source available databases.
-The list was compiled by TechTarget editors based on research of the database market, including vendor rankings by Gartner and database management system (DBMS) popularity rankings on the DB-Engines website.
-However, the list itself is unranked.
-It includes five relational open source databases, three NoSQL ones and four source available technologies, organized in that order.
+The technologies listed below are among the most prominent open source and source-available databases.
+TechTarget editors compiled the list based on research into the database market, including Gartner vendor rankings and database management system (DBMS) popularity rankings from DB-Engines.
+However, the list itself is unranked and includes five relational open source databases, three NoSQL ones and four source-available technologies, organized in that order.

-The writeups about each technology provide details on key features, potential use cases, licensing and commercial support options to help organizations choose the right open source database for their application needs.
+Each write-up outlines key features, potential use cases, licensing and commercial support options to help organizations choose the right database for their application needs.

 1. MySQL